What Is a Good SSAT Upper Level Score? A Percentile Guide

 • Calling the admissions office directly — most admissions staff will give you a genuine answer if you ask what scores are typical for admitted students

-• Third-party school databases like Niche.com and BoardingSchoolReview.com often aggregate score data
+• Third-party school databases like Niche.com and BoardingSchoolReview.com, which often aggregate score data

 Once you have a target percentile, work backwards: how far is your student from that target, and how much prep time is realistic?
-For guidance on building that plan, see the SSAT Study Plan and How Long Does SSAT Math Prep Actually Take.
+For guidance on building that plan, see the SSAT Study Plan, and how long SSAT math prep actually takes.

-If you’d like to figure out a realistic target and prep plan for your specific student, book a free 60-minute trial session — the first session is a diagnostic that maps out exactly where your student stands and what’s achievable in your timeline.
+If you’d like a realistic target and prep plan for your specific student, book a free 60-minute trial session.
+The first session is a diagnostic that maps out exactly where your student stands and what’s achievable in your timeline.

 Frequently Asked Questions: SSAT Upper Level Scores and Percentiles

 It depends on the school.
-For the most selective boarding schools like Andover and Exeter, the average admitted student scores around the 93rd–94th percentile.
+For the most selective schools like Andover and Exeter, scores are commonly cited around the 90th to 94th percentile.
 For well-known top boarding schools like Deerfield, Choate, and Hotchkiss, the 85th percentile is a meaningful threshold.
-For mid-tier private and boarding schools, the 70th–80th percentile is competitive.
+At mid-tier private and boarding schools, the 70th–80th percentile is competitive.
 For most private schools, above the 50th percentile is the basic expectation.

 Is the 50th percentile on the SSAT a bad score?

-No — but context matters.
+No, but context matters.
 The 50th percentile on the SSAT means your student outperformed half of the other students who sat for that test.
-Since SSAT test-takers are already a motivated, academically oriented group, the 50th percentile is not a weak performance in absolute terms.
-For many private schools outside the most selective tier, a score at or above the 50th percentile is a genuinely acceptable result — especially when combined with strong grades and recommendations.
+SSAT test-takers are already a motivated, academically oriented group.
+In absolute terms, the 50th percentile is not a weak performance.
+For many private schools outside the most selective tier, a score at or above the 50th percentile is a genuinely acceptable result.
+That’s especially true when it’s combined with strong grades and recommendations.

 Does the SSAT math score matter separately from the overall score?

-Schools receive section-by-section scores and admissions officers review them.
-While the overall percentile is the primary number, a significant weakness in one section — particularly math — will be visible and may factor into the decision, especially at schools with rigorous math programs.
+Schools receive section-by-section scores, and admissions officers review them.
+The overall percentile is the primary number, but a significant weakness in one section will be visible.
+Math weaknesses especially may factor into the decision at schools with rigorous math programs.
 Students with low math scores relative to their verbal scores should prioritize math prep to bring the sections into balance.

 How is the SSAT percentile calculated?

-Your SSAT percentile compares your score against all other students in your grade who took the test for the first time on a standard test date over the previous three years.
-It’s not the percentage of questions answered correctly — it’s a ranking against other test-takers.
-Because SSAT test-takers are a self-selected high-achieving group, the percentile curve is compressed at the top and the difference between, say, the 85th and 95th percentile can represent a relatively small number of additional correct answers.
+Your SSAT percentile compares your score against other students in your grade.
+Specifically, those who took the test for the first time on a standard date over the previous three years.
+It’s not the percentage of questions answered correctly, it’s a ranking against other test-takers.
+SSAT test-takers are a self-selected, high-achieving group, so the percentile curve is compressed at the top.
+The difference between, say, the 85th and 95th percentile can represent just a handful of additional correct answers.

 Leave a Reply